TheWidlarzGroup/react-native-video/README.md

 #### headers
 Pass headers to the HTTP client.
 Can be used for authorization.
 Headers must be a part of the source object.

-To enable this on iOS, you will need to manually edit RCTVideo.m and uncomment the header code in the playerItemForSource function.
-This is because the code used a private API and may cause your app to be rejected by the App Store.
-Use at your own risk.

 Example:
 ```
 source={{